-When upgrading Oracle Database 12c Release 1 with the 12.1.0.2 patch release, you must execute the following command after upgrading the catalog database:
+When upgrading Oracle Database 19c with a patch release, you must execute the following command after upgrading the catalog database:

+'''

 modify catalog -newkeys

+'''

 This command generates encryption keys and encrypt existing GSMUSR passwords stored in the GDS catalog.

 2. Upgrade global service manager installations that are used to run GDSCTL clients, which do not also run a global service manager server (if any).